ariadnext/nodejs-IDCHECKIO/README.md

 		port : '443'                           // default: 443
 	}

-### analyseMRZ
+### <a name="analyseMRZ"></a>  analyseMRZ
 Analyse MRZ lines, get result of the analysis into callback.

-Parameters are the three lines of MRZ, complete lines with ''.
+ - Firsts parameters are the three lines of MRZ, complete lines with ''.
+ - async : true || false : requete en mode asynchrone ( voir analyseStatus & analyseResult )

 Get a pdf report from the uid in result and the [getReport](#getReport) section.